-Welcome to the Center for Middle East Studies (CMES) at the University of Denver's Josef Korbel School of International Studies.

-Welcome to the Center for Middle East Studies (CMES) at the University of Denver's Josef Korbel School of International Studies.
-CMES is an interdisciplinary institution dedicated to the study of Middle Eastern politics, history, and culture.
-We seek to engage the University of Denver community and broader public in informed discussion on topics of regional importance in an effort to deepen understanding of this critical region of the world.
+We seek to engage the University of Denver community and the broader Denver community in informed discussion on topics of regional importance in an effort to deepen understanding of this critical region of the world.
+We host numerous events, films, panel discussions throughout the year; almost all are completely free and open to the public.